mrismanaziz/Reforestation/README.md

-## Without geometry life is pointless.
+## Did you hear about the bread factory burning down?
+They say the business is toast.